yosbelms/cor/README.md

 **The Language of the Web**

-Cor is an opensource language that compiles to plain JavaScript.
-It is designed to make easy to write and maintain software for the asynchronous Web.
+Cor is an opensource language that compiles to regular JavaScript.
+It is designed to make easy to write simple, fast and maintainable software for the Web.

-Concurrency and parallelism are first class citizens in Cor, bringing a fresh way of programming for Web browsers and Node.js platforms.
-It is a language inspired by _Go_, but runs in a world wide platform that is the Web.
-With Cor you can take advantage of the whole JavaScript ecosystem, use your preferred libraries, and ensure your application runs everywhere the Web is.
+Cor is a new language that compiles line-to-line into the equivalent JavaScript.
+The resulting code runs at equal speed to handwritten JS.
+You can use any existing JavaScript library in Cor and vice-versa.

 ## Installation